‘Honour’-based abuse, forced marriage and FGM

 There is no religious basis to HBA and forced marriage; they are widely condemned by all religious faiths and communities.

-Forced marriage (FM) is a criminal offence.
 A forced marriage is one that is carried out without the consent of both people, meaning the victim(s) is/are pressured into marrying someone against their will.
-Those involved may be blackmailed or threatened to go through with the marriage and may experience honour-based abuse for refusing.
+Those involved may be emotionally/physically blackmailed or threatened to go through with the marriage and may experience ‘honour’-based abuse for refusing.
 Forced marriage is very different to an arranged marriage, which both people will have agreed to.

 Female Genital Mutilation/Cutting (FGM/FGC)

-FGM, also known as ‘female circumcision’, ‘cutting’ or ‘Sunna’ is the name given to all procedures involving injury or partial/total removal of the external female genitalia or genital organs for non-medical reasons.
+FGM, also known as ‘female circumcision’, ‘cutting’ or ‘Sunna’, as defined by the World Health Organisation (WHO) involves the partial or total removal of external female genitalia or other injury to the female genital organs for non-medical reasons.
 There is no benefit or medical reason to justify carrying out FGM yet it is thought that 100-140 million women worldwide have undergone some form of genital mutilation, with around 60,000 girls aged 0-14 in the UK having undergone FGM.
+FGM is internationally recognised as a violation of the human rights of girls and women.

 The procedure usually happens without anaesthetic, using makeshift devices such as razor blades, scissors, knives, glass, sharpened rocks, and even fingernails.
-It is considered by many to be an extreme form of gender-based violence as it has no medical necessity.
+It is considered by many to be an extreme form of gender-based violence.

 It is illegal in the UK; it is child abuse; it violates the human rights of girls and women; and anybody involved in arranging FGM, or failing to protect a girl from FGM, faces up to 14 years in prison.